Mythbusters123/blog.themyth.dev/content/building_a_nas.md

 I personally am a advocate for free and open source software.
 So, when a recommend a product that doesn't follow under the FOSS guidelines, it means one of two things:

 - The product is really good and there is no FOSS alternative that even has half the features
 - Someone stole my SSH private key

-I think its fair to say that stealing someone's SSH key is pretty hard now-a-days, so when I recommend UnRAID, a proprietary, paid linux-based server management platorform I must have something good to say about it.
+I think its fair to say that stealing someone's SSH key is pretty hard now-a-days, so when I recommend UnRAID, a proprietary, paid Linux-based server management platform I must have something good to say about it.
 And I do!
+UnRAID is not like TrueNAS in the sense that UnRAID is meant for consumers who have a limited budget, so that you do not have to match the drives when one of them inevitably fails.
+With unRAID, you can just put in any hard drive(s) you want that can cover the parity and just like that you're back off to the races.

+I would also like to state that the main reason I recommend unRAID is because it is NOT based on a SaaS (Software as a Service) model.
+It's a one-time purchase that lasts a lifetime.
+In a world where SaaS has taken modern computing by storm, it is safe to say that finding a product that has a perpetual licence with FREE updates, it sure is like finding a needle in a haystack.
+Not that I'm complaining, though.
+It's great that companies like this still exist and are thriving.

+### Sure, But What Can You Do With unRAID? {.heading}

+unRAID like many other NAS solutions, loves Docker containers.
+Simply put for those unaware what Docker containers are, docker containers are small, virtualised operating systems that are completely separate from your computer allowing them to have a completely different set of packages, could be a whole new distro, Windows, macOS, or even run on a differing CPU architecture, albeit with some fiddling around.
+They allow you to host multiple things at once, while not having to deal with the struggles or the headaches of multiple operating systems.
+This is what makes Docker so great.
+Almost ever piece of software that you want from Jellyfin to NextCloud can be hosted on unRAID using docker containers with very little configuration required.

+Now that you are introduced to Docker, there are a multitude of things that you can do  with this newfound knowledge.
+As I stated before, you can host a Jellyfin server, which acts as a home media player web-app, or NextCloud, which takes the place of traditional cloud storage apps.
+It holds your calendar, files and you can even link it with OnlyOffice to act as your personal "Microsoft" Office suite.

+If you are one of those people who has a smart-home, then unRAID can also handle those functions, too.
+It has many integrations with top software because the community is the one who provides these images.
+And even if you can't find a container for an application you really want, chances are that someone has already created a container for it and you just need to add the link into unRAID for it to work properly.

+Another thing you can do if you're on your home network and you want to access your NAS from anywhere